drakkan/sftpgo/docs/keyboard-interactive.md

 This authentication method is typically used for multi-factor authentication.
 There are no restrictions on the number of questions asked on a particular authentication stage; there are also no restrictions on the number of stages involving different sets of questions.

 To enable keyboard interactive authentication, you must set the absolute path of your authentication program or an HTTP URL using the  `keyboard_interactive_auth_hook` key in your configuration file.
+If you're using a program you may set arguments using the `keyboard_interactive_auth_hook_args` key.

 The external program can read the following environment variables to get info about the user trying to authenticate: